 Data is processed by the Spark Application can likely change, and a tightly optimized Spark application may fail when data is floating.
 You need to consider the entire end-to-end process when optimizing the Spark application.

 Some jobs and stages may be able to run in parallel.
 SparkLens reports such cases.
 In that case, consider stages running in parallel as a single-stage from an optimization perspective.
 SparkLens reports on the critical path.
 Pay close attention to that output, as it may significantly help with targeting specific stages for optimization.

 Be cautious when optimizing a Spark application that has many stages that process many tasks but take less than a minute or two to process.
 Autoscaling takes time and may not be able to autoscale fast enough.
 See Qubole’s Spark autoscaling document for more information.

 The code (Scala, Python, etc.) that the Spark application runs can be also optimized.
 While this is not in the scope of this article, I recommend looking at broadcasting, repartition, and other means of optimizing your code.

 Spot instances on AWS is another powerful cost management tool that Qubole supports very efficiently.

 Parallelism for large jobs may be limited by default value for spark.sql.shuffle.partitions.
 Consider increasing this from default 200.

 Keep an eye on spills.
 Small spills can be an indicator of a stage running tight on memory.
 You can see spills in the SparkLens and in the Spark UI.

-Finally, instance type with high I/O such as i3 may significantly increase performance of Spark application running a lot of data shuffling.
+Finally, instance types with high I/O such as i3 may significantly increase the performance of Spark applications running a lot of data shuffling.